DataDog/hiring-engineers/answers.md

 ## Collecting APM Data
 As described at the beginning, Datadog Agent can collect metrics in a full-stack fashion, top-down, from the host to the application level, to check, verify and detect performance issues.
-Transaction traces, app health, throughput, latency, can be collected and monitor with Datadog APM.
+Transaction traces, application health, throughput, latency, can be collected and monitored with Datadog APM.

 ### Flask Application
 A REST application can be monitored/traced using the Datadog Trace capabilities.
 Given the following Flask app instrument this using Datadog’s APM solution: